 IAHTI has presented for many national and international groups, including the National Institute of Justice, the Office for Victims of Crime Technical Training Assistance Center, and the U.S. State Department.
 In 2010, the founders of IAHTI assisted the National Institute of Justice with preparing a report for Congress.

-IAHTI experts can provide training on a number of topics, including:
+IAHTI experts will provide training on a number of topics, including:

 For Community Organizations